Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 We will probe this possibility of solving our problem from the other end of the spectrum, which is essentially a top-down approach.
 Let's invite the compilers and the interpreters into the game and spice it up!

-Think about the following:
+To get an intuitive feeling of the possible role of compilers/interpreters in solving this problem, think about the following:
   - The compilers and interpreters are responsible for generating the correct sequence of `0`s and `1`s.
   - Once generated, the circuits take it up.
   - There is no entity between the compilers/interpreters and the processor that meddles with the machine code.

-If the circuits are incapable of handling abstractions, then it must be the entity producing the machine code that has to deal with it!
+If the circuits are incapable of handling abstractions, then it must be the entity producing the machine code that has the onus of responsibility to dumb down things at a level that electrical engineering can address!
 In fact, it only makes sense that an abstraction like distinction between data types is handled by something more abstract than the bare circuits.